-12 It is not substantially the same as any work that has already been submitted, or, is being concurrently

-13 submitted, for any degree, diploma or other qualification at the University of Cambridge or any other 14 University or similar institution except as declared in the preface and specified in the text.
+It is not substantially the same as any work that has already been submitted, or, is being concurrently submitted, for any degree, diploma or other qualification at the University of Cambridge or any other submitted, for any degree, diploma or other qualification at the University of Cambridge or any University or similar institution except as declared in the preface and specified in the text.

-15 It does not exceed the prescribed word limit for the relevant Degree Committee.
+It does not exceed the prescribed word limit for the relevant Degree Committee.